bakerjd99/smugpyter/NOTES.md

 Remarks about outstanding tasks and other `SmugPyter` issues.
 Base 36 GUIDS cross reference *the history* of `TODO.md`.

+### December 27, 2018

+* I've reorganized the keyword calculations so they can all be updated in one run.
+Prior to this change I had to set geotag keywords on SmugMgug and collect the changes before computing size and color keys.
+  Now I only need to:

+  1. Refresh recent metadata.
+  2. Update sample images.
+  3. Update keywords.

+  All keyword changes are collected in `AllChanges.txt` when I figure out why `PATCH` is broken only the contents of this file needs to be posted.
+In the meanwhile   `AllChanges.txt` is handy for manual updates.

 ### December 20, 2018

  * I've spent more time than I should have experimenting with